15.1. Citations and references

 15.1.2.
 Methods: General functionality

-If you use the realtime functionality from AFNI, please cite:
+If you use the realtime functionality from AFNI, please refer to:

-If you use ANATICOR to de-noise FMRI datasets (e.g., in afni_proc.py), please cite:
+If you use (fast) ANATICOR to de-noise FMRI datasets, such as in afni_proc.py, please refer to:

 • Jo HJ, Saad ZS, Simmons WK, Milbury LA, Cox RW.
 Mapping sources of correlation in resting state FMRI, with artifact detection and removal.
 Neuroimage.
 2010;52(2):571-582. doi:10.1016/j.neuroimage.2010.04.246

-If you use InstaCorr to investigate your data (it is definitely fun and even highly probably informative), please cite:
+If you use InstaCorr to investigate your data (it is definitely fun and even highly probably informative), please refer to:

 • Song S, Bokkers RPH, Edwardson MA , Brown T, Shah S, Cox RW, Saad ZS, Reynolds RC, Glen DR, Cohen LG, Latour LL (2017).
 Temporal similarity perfusion mapping: A standardized and model-free method for detecting perfusion deficits in stroke.
 PLoS ONE 12, Article number e0185552. doi: 10.1371/journal.pone.0185552

-If you use 3dSeg for segmentation, please cite:
+If you use 3dSeg for segmentation, please check out:

 ... and if you want to read more about automatic segmentation using other classification methods, with application to a variety of healthy brains, as well as those with disease, severe atrophy and lesions, please see: